Quarto website preview server hacks

 Putting these together, my invocation for a preview is

-We shold be equivalently able encode that in a project setting via _quarto.yml:
+We should be equivalently able to encode that in a project setting via _quarto.yml

 tl;dr Efficient, reliable, convenient: choose none.

-3. quarto preview also burns a surprising about of compute.
-It tanks my battery if I try to edit my blog on the road, much more rapidly than, for example, running a full-featured realtime audio workstation with live effects processing.
+also burns a surprising amount of compute.
+It tanks my battery if I try to edit my blog on the road, much more rapidly than, for example, running a full-featured real-time audio workstation with live effects processing.quarto preview

 The precise degree of slowness is particularly corrosive to my personal attention span.
 30 seconds is long enough to drag productivity to a halt, but not long enough to let me go away and do something else.